cpswarm/launcher/README.md

 ``` bash
 npm install
 ```
+Notice: user of Ubuntu may experience errors while running the above command, saying that node-sass installation failed.
+In this case, please refer to [this post](https://github.com/sass/node-sass/issues/1601#issuecomment-229083157) for solution.

 #### Development
 Run development mode (A [Webpack](https://webpack.js.org/) development server is run and content is served with hot reload at localhost:9080).
 This will enable automatic change/reload during development.